What to Do After a Vape Detection Alert

 Improve communication protocols amongst nurses, counselors, administrators, and instructors so that no one works in isolation.

-A measured, human focused approach
+A determined, human centered approach

 Business Name: Zeptive